• Skip to primary navigation

 backyard gardening, berry garden, homebaking, homegrown redcurrant, love gardening, organic redcurrant, redcurrant, Redcurrant Scones Recipe, scones

-Using a cake spatula carefully transfer scones onto a 15 X 21 baking pan lined with parchment paper.
+Using a cake spatula, carefully transfer each scone onto a baking pan (around a size of 15 x 21) lined with parchment paper.

 backyard gardening, berry garden, homebaking, homegrown redcurrant, love gardening, organic redcurrant, redcurrant, Redcurrant Scones Recipe, scones

-Bake scones in preheated to 350 F (180 C) oven for 25 minutes.
-Remove from the oven let them cool for about 5 minutes or so.
+Bake your scones in your preheated oven for about 25 minutes.
+Once done, remove them from the oven and let them cool for roughly five minutes.

 backyard gardening, berry garden, homebaking, homegrown redcurrant, love gardening, organic redcurrant, redcurrant, Redcurrant Scones Recipe, scones